 Ironically, Moses had called the people “rebels” before he struck the rock, and the Lord said Moses also had “rebelled” in his actions that same moment (Num.
 27:14).

 You Stand at the Border of Your Potential

 At Kadesh Barnea, the Hebrews and even Moses lost the privilege to enter the Promised Land.
-Their actions show how unbelief can swing two directions.
+Their actions show how unbelief can swing in two directions.

-We come to Kadesh Barnea when come face to face with the fear that faith cannot avoid.
+We come to Kadesh Barnea when we come face to face with the fear that faith cannot avoid.
 As creatures of the Creator, we live in dependence on Him.
 No life scenario will ever offer a path that doesn’t require faith.
 We come to a fork in the road when we choose to walk the path of faith or the way of unbelief.
 Ironically, only faith offers the safety we seek.

 You’re on the border today.
 You stand at a place of decision.
 How essential that you look at your future with the eyes of faith, not with the eyes of fear.